 - Ask people in your network to write a recommendation for you

 Tap into the hidden job market

 There are a lot of “hidden” jobs out there that aren’t advertised.
 Sometimes these are positions that organizations intend to fill through internal recruitment.
-Or they may be positions that don’t even exist until the company realizes (thanks to you!) that there’s a pressing need for someone who with a unique hybrid degree and multidisciplinary experience.
+Or they may be positions that don’t even exist until the company realizes (thanks to you!) that there’s a pressing need for someone who with a unique interdisciplinary degree and multidisciplinary experience.

 Here’s where your connections really matter.
 Let your contacts know what kind of jobs you are interested in and the unique skills and expertise you bring to your work.
 (This is also a great opportunity to practice your sales pitch!)

 Research shows that personality matters.
 Positive, engaging and enthusiastic people are more likely to get the “the job is yours” phone call after an interview.
 Having said that, it’s important to be yourself and be authentic.
 So don’t force the issue, but if you are excited by the job and the idea of making a difference within the organization, share your enthusiasm with your interviewers.

 Finding a job that aligns with your experience, values and strengths can be challenging.
 It is inevitable that you will not be shortlisted for every job you apply for get an offer after every interview.
 A resilient mindset can help you better navigate this period of uncertainty.